ChristufaY/data5322/hw2/README.md

 ## Final Thoughts
 - **Potential Improvements**:
-  - Address **class imbalance** using techniques like SMOTE (Synthetic Minority Over-sampling Technique) or class weight adjustments.
+  - Address **class imbalance** using techniques like SMOTE (Synthetic Minority Over-sampling Technique) or class weight adjustments (Not in the scope of the class or assignment).
   - Experiment with **feature engineering** (e.g., interaction terms, binning continuous variables).
   - Explore **other classifiers** (Random Forest, XGBoost) and compare against SVM results.
   - Perform **multivariate feature selection** to identify strongest predictors.